Method-ofcl/soulmask-server-arm64/README.md

 ### Server update

-When you see that there is a new version of Soulmask released the simplest method to update your server is to stop the container and start it again.
+When there is a new version of Soulmask released the simplest method to update your server is to stop the container and start it again.
 It will automaticaly update the game server upon start.

 ```bash
 docker stop <container ID or its name eg. Soulserver>